 Write a story using the words listed above.
 Include the following words: petty, asshole, profanities.
 Use the words above in any order.
 Example:

 Cheetah is a feckless, misanthropic asshole.
 That’s why he took advantage of the covid pandemic to commit all sorts of petty crimes, all carried out with acumen and alacrity.
 He flashed and groped women, vandalized, shoplifted, whatever he felt like doing to express his inchoate rage against humanity.
 The police were usually too busy with covid checkpoints to deal with petty criminals.
 Once, a police officer tried to arrest Cheetah, who responded with nonchalance and taunts: “arrest me (cough cough) officer, I have (cough cough) coronavirus.”
-The police officer backed off, and Cheetah walked away screaming obtuse profanities at him.
+The police officer backed off, and Cheetah walked away screaming spiteful profanities at him.

 Cheetah got bolder.
 He took a cursory glance at the line outside of Costco.
 He walked up to a woman distracted by her phone and snatched her purse.
-A few people chased Cheetah but he was too fast for them, disappearing in the woods oblique from the Costco line.
+A few people chased Cheetah but he was too fast for them, disappearing in the woods oblique from the Costco entrance.

 Why Drills are Important